hphelion/docs.hpcloud.com/apispecs/swift/hp-object-storage-api.md

 greater-than ('\>') characters.
 The object name length is limited to 1024 bytes.

-Although you use URL-encoding to specify the URI of a container or object, when the API returns names (as in, listing a container), the displayed names are not URL-encoded (i.e., they are the original names).
+Although you use URL-encoding to specify the URI of a container or object, when the API returns names (as in listing a container), the displayed names are not URL-encoded (i.e., they are the original names).

 ## 2.3 Consistency